 What to do when your hunting dog stops delivering the birds

 Retriever breeds, as their name suggests, generally have an innate desire to retrieve.
 This can be fun for playing a game of fetch or exercising the dog, but there is also a more practical side.
 Retrievers make great duck dogs or gun dogs for hunters.
-Their desire for birds and their love to retrieve make them perfect for the job.
+Their natural desire for birds and their love to retrieve make them perfect for the job.
 But what if your hunting retriever will not fetch?

 Why your retriever stopped retrieving

 There could be many reasons why your retriever stopped retrieving.
-In fact, it could be a multitude of reasons.
+In fact, it could be a combination of reasons.
 Before you pursue training to correct the problem, however, you should first try to determine why your retriever stopped retrieving.

 Is there a health problem?

 It is important to rule out any health issues first.
 If the reluctance to retrieve started suddenly, it is possible that your dog is not feeling well.
 If your dog is older, he or she may be developing arthritis and running may be difficult or painful.
 Or, his or her teeth may be rotting and picking anything up is painful.
 A vet visit may be helpful to rule out any underlying health issues.

 If your dog is younger than six months, it is possible that they are teething.
 Their baby teeth are falling out and their new big teeth are coming in.
 It is not uncommon for dogs this age to temporarily stop retrieving because of mouth pain.
 If your dog is teething, you should severely limit retrieving until the new teeth come in.
 You do not want your puppy to associate pain with retrieving.